Cannabis in Tanzania: Modern use

 Cannabis in Tanzania is cultivated in coastal zone of Tanga, northern zone of Arusha, Manyara and Kilimanjaro, southern highland of Iringa and Lake Zone of Shinyanga and Mara Cannabis is mainly produced in rural areas.
-It takes four to five month for cannabis to mature.
-Cannabis is also imported from outside the country and the main entry is in the airport of Dar es salaamTemplate:Citation needed, Kilimanjaro International airport (KIA) and the seaport of Dar es salaam and Zanzibar and small airports like Tanga and Mwanza.
-A 2023 chemical profiling study reported that over 10,219 kilograms of cannabis were seized in Tanzania between 2011–2016, confirming its role as a major producer in East Africa.
+It takes four to five months for cannabis to mature.
+Cannabis is also imported from outside the country, and the main entry is in the airport of Dar es salaam, Kilimanjaro International airport (KIA) and the seaport of Dar es salaam and Zanzibar and small airports like Tanga and Mwanza.
+A 2023 chemical profiling study reported that over 10,219 kilograms of cannabis were seized in Tanzania between 2011 and 2016, confirming its role as a major producer in East Africa.

-Usage

-Cannabis is used for medicine in rural areas, used to cure ailment like ear-ache, fever and malaria.
-Cannabis leaves are used to make and prepare food in rural areas.
+In rural areas, cannabis is used to treat ailments like earaches, fevers and malaria.
+The leaves are used to make and prepare food.

-Enforcement

-The government destroyed some of the plantations and punished people who were cultivating it.
-In Tanzania selling, possessing and cultivating cannabis is an offense People who cultivate cannabis illegally claim that it is more profitable than other crops.
-People who are found with cannabis or using cannabis are caught and are arrested for five years with additional penalties.

-Contemporary Developments

 Recent analysis has noted the continued role of cannabis in Tanzania's rural economy and traditional practices, despite legal prohibition.
 A 2023 study identified regional variations in the chemical composition of seized cannabis, with the Pwani region exhibiting the highest Δ9-THC concentration at 13.45%.
 Reports also describe informal use of cannabis in traditional medicine and rural food preparation, particularly in areas where access to formal healthcare remains limited.

+Legal status

+Under the Drug Control and Enforcement Act (CAP.
+95) and the Tanzanian Food, Drugs and Cosmetics Act (CAP.
+219), the medicinal and recreational use of cannabis in Tanzania is banned.
+Possession or use of small quantities of the drug (< 50 g of the plant; < 5 g of resin) is punishable with a large fine.
+Possession or use of large quantities is punishable with one to five years of imprisonment.
+The responsible regulatory authority is the Drug Control and Enforcement Authority.

+Legalisation

+Kahama Urban MP Jumanne Kishimba advocated in parliament for the legalisation of cannabis for medicinal use in 2019.